People often have different ideas about things. What’s important is that you talk it over and reach an agreement.

 Before you put together an investment plan, make sure to discuss the goals behind it.
-Start by talking about the events, family milestones, and dreams you both look forward to.
+Start by talking about the events, family milestones, and goals you both look forward to.
 What does your ideal future look like?
 What compromises, if any, would be acceptable to you both if your ideal scenario isn’t within reach?

 - Will college funding for children likely play into your pre-retirement investing years?
 To what level would you want to support their education?